 Entries must demonstrate an overall commitment to learning or training, and an innovative approach to best practice.
 In particular the judges will be looking for entries which:

-For further details download the Training Award 2013 Flier and Application Form
+For further details download the Training Award 2014 Application Form.

 The Forum exists to: